The Index of Dirac Operators on Incomplete Edge Spaces: Introduction

-Through a semiclassical analysis, which we carry out using the adiabatic calculus of Mazzeo-Melrose \cite{MaMe1990}, we show that the projections $\mathcal{E}_{\epsilon}$ and $\pi_{APS, \epsilon}$ are homotopic for small enough $\epsilon,$ with a homotopy through operators with the same principal symbol.
-The adiabatic calculus technology boils this down to an explicit analysis of modified Bessel functions, which we carry out in the appendix.
-Then we can appeal to arguments from Booss-Bavnbek-Wojciechowski \cite{BB1993} to see that the two boundary value problems have the same index.
-Having shown that the index of $(\eth, \mathcal D)$ is equal to the adiabatic limit of the index formula \eqref{eq:APSIndex}, the Main Theorem follows as shown in Section \ref{sec:maintheorem}.\\
+Through a semiclassical analysis, which we carry out using the adiabatic calculus of Mazzeo--Melrose \cite{MaMe1990}, we show that the projections $\mathcal{E}_{\epsilon}$ and $\pi_{{\rm APS}, \epsilon}$ are homotopic for small enough~$\epsilon$, with a homotopy through operators with the same principal symbol.
+The adiabatic calculus technology boils this down to an explicit analysis of modif\/ied Bessel functions, which we carry out in the appendix.
+Then we can appeal to arguments from Booss--Bavnbek--Wojciechowski~\cite{BB1993} to see that the two boundary value problems have the same index.
+Having shown that the index of $(\eth, \mathcal D)$ is equal to the adiabatic limit of the index formula~\eqref{eq:APSIndex}, the Main Theorem follows as shown in Section~\ref{sec:maintheorem}.

-{\bf Acknowledgements.} P. A. was supported by NSF grant DMS-1104533 and Simons Foundation grant \#317883.
-The authors are happy to thank Rafe Mazzeo and Richard Melrose for many useful and interesting discussions.